May 22 is National Maritime Day in the United States

 From pilgrims to privateers to Merchant Marines, the results of mariners' efforts and bravery are woven through the fabric of American history.

-On National Maritime Day, we celebrate the people who have or continue to take to the seas to help all Americans to establish our presence and industry around the world, and maintain our safety at home.
+On National Maritime Day, we celebrate the people who have taken or continue to take to the seas to help all Americans to establish our presence and industry around the world, and maintain our safety at home.

 What is National Maritime Day?

 National Maritime Day in the United States is intended to pay tribute to all who have served and sacrificed on our waterways and around the world.
 National Maritime Day was established by Congress in 1933.

 The chosen date, May 22, is also the date in 1819 when the Savannah (pictured below) set sail on what is considered by most to be the first transoceanic voyage by a ship under steam power.

 The importance of steam power at the time could not be overstated.
 For mariners, steam power drastically reduced many of the dangers and delays of ocean travel.